Nov 23, 2024

 by Nadia El-Yaouti | Jan 08, 2021

-Metro Nashville Police Chief John Drake speaks at a news conference, in Nashville, Tenn.
+A police official speaking at a press conference regarding the Nashville bombing investigation, with other officers in attendance.
 Photo Source: Metro Nashville Police Chief John Drake speaks at a news conference, in Nashville, Tennessee on Dec.
 27, 2020.
 (Associated Press Photo/Mark Humphrey)

 Newly identified public records show that the Nashville Christmas day bomber Anthony Warner had an explosives user permit that was issued to him in November 2013.
 That permit expired in 2016.